Memory paging: History

 Those machines, and subsequent machines supporting memory paging, use either a set of page address registers or in-memory page tables to allow the processor to operate on arbitrary pages anywhere in RAM as a seemingly contiguous logical address space.
-These pages became the units exchanged between disk and RAM.
+These pages became the units exchanged between secondary storage and RAM.

 Page faults

-When a process tries to reference a page not currently present in RAM, the processor treats this invalid memory reference as a page fault and transfers control from the program to the operating system.
+When a process tries to reference a page not currently mapped to a page frame in RAM, the processor treats this invalid memory reference as a page fault and transfers control from the program to the operating system.
 The operating system must: